Anatomy & Acupuncture Cadaveric CPD Course, London, 26th June 2025

 Ultimately, the decision of whether or not to observe a cadaver dissection is a personal one.

-Afternoon – needling demonstration with Kevin Young so that we can really appreciate the anatomy of our patients in general as well as to truly appreciate safe needle depth
+Half day – needling demonstration with Kevin Young so that we can really appreciate the anatomy of our patients in general as well as to truly appreciate safe needle depth.

 • Exploring anatomical structures and needling cautionary acupuncture points/locations.